praekeltfoundation/junebug/docs/amqp-integration.rst

   ``{amqp_queue}.outbound``

 Remember to bind the **key** to your desired **queue**, and that the Exchange name defaults to ``vumi``, else it you will not recieve the messages.
+Please have a look at https://www.rabbitmq.com/tutorials/amqp-concepts.html for more information.

 The data sent over AMQP is the standard Vumi data format.